unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 You have requested 12 cpu cores but there are only 10 available.
 You may have requested a particular walltime and your job would not be finished before a bigger job that will use at least some of these resources is due to begin.

-Thirdly, the most common example of resources waiting to be used by a job occurs with distributed memory jobs which have a resevation on the node and they is just waiting for all of their requested resources to become available.
+Thirdly, the most common example of resources waiting to be used by a job is with distributed memory jobs.
+They have a reservation on the node and they are just waiting for all of their requested resources to become available.
 In this case, your job can only use the reserved nodes if your job can finish before the nodes are required by the distributed memory job.
 For example, if a job has been waiting a week (yes, it happens) for `#!bash walltime=200,cpu=88,mem=600GB` (very long, two whole nodes), then those resources will need to be made available at some point.
 This is an excellent example of why breaking your jobs up into smaller parts is good practice.